InsightSoftwareConsortium/ITKThinShellDemons/README.md

 ## V4 version (TSHDv4)

 The v4 version is implemented in ThinShellDemonsMetricv4.
 With this approach different transformation can be combined with the thin shell regularization.
-For examples see:
+For C++ examples see:
 1. [Affine](./test/itkThinShellDemonsTestv4_Affine.cxx)
 2. [DisplacementField](./test/itkThinShellDemonsTestv4_Displacement.cxx)
 3. [SyN Diffeomorphism](./test/itkThinShellDemonsTestv4_SyN.cxx)